Valencia Logo

 Valencia Logo 1970-1980

 For the first time, the bottom of the shield became pointed.
 The lettering in the blue rectangle has changed because Valencia Football Club has been renamed Valencia Club de Futbol.
-The palette has shifted to a darker one, especially noticeable in the brown ball and burgundy vertical lines.
-The wide light yellow stroke is gone.
+The palette has shifted to darker tones, especially in the brown ball and the burgundy vertical lines.
+The wide, light yellow stroke is gone.
 The designers have also updated the bat, giving it an elegant shape and embellishing the black silhouette with white and gray highlights.

 the 1980s – 1992